ErikMischiatti/Master-Thesis-Project/DLO_detection/scripts/README.md

   - **Smoothing and Transformations**: Applies exponential smoothing to rotation angles and manages transformations between camera and robot coordinate frames.
   - **ROS Publishing**: Publishes the detected pose and orientation information as ROS messages on specified topics for integration with other system components.

-- **Usage**:
-  - Ensure that all dependencies, including ROS, OpenCV, `pyrealsense2`, and `pytransform3d`, are installed.
-  - Run the script within a ROS environment.
-The node subscribes to image topics and publishes the processed pose and orientation data.

 ### 2. `params_v2.json`
 - **Description**: This JSON file contains the HSV (Hue, Saturation, Value) parameters for the connector and cable segmentation.
 These values are used to apply color-based filters to the camera image, aiding in the identification of specific regions associated with the connector and cable.